Modeling and Testing for Joint Association Using a Genetic Random Field Model: Application

 \section{Application}

-We applied our method to the Dallas Heart Study (Browning et al., 2004; Victor et al., 2004), which was used previously for illustration of association tests (Liu and Leal, 2010; Wu, et al., 2011).
-The Dallas Heart Study is a population-based, multi-ethnic study where 3551 residents are recruited.
-For each subject, Lipids and glucose metabolism have been measured.
-Individuals who have diabetes mellitus, alcohol dependency or have taken lipids lowering drugs are excluded as these factors may confound the interpretation of associations.
-In this re-sequencing study, 348 sequence variations in the coding regions of the four genes, ANGPTL3, ANGPTL4, ANGPTL5 and ANGPTL6 are discovered.
-Most of these variants (86\%) are rare with the minor allele frequency less than 1\%.
+We applied our method to the Dallas Heart Study (Browning et al., 2004), a population-based, multi-ethnic study on 3551 subjects whose Lipids and glucose metabolism were measured.
+In this study, 348 sequence variations in the coding regions of the four genes, ANGPTL3, ANGPTL4, ANGPTL5 and ANGPTL6 were discovered.
+Most of these variants (86\%) are rare with MAF less than 1\%.
+More information regarding the number of rare variants is shown in the Supplementary Materials.
+Individuals who have diabetes mellitus, alcohol dependency or have taken lipids lowering drugs were excluded as these factors may confound the interpretation of associations.
+Our final analysis was based on data on 2812 subjects after quality control steps.